-Bryndís Snæbjörnsdóttir & Mark Wilson conduct their interdisciplinary and collaborative practice from bases in the north of England and Iceland.
+Bryndís Snæbjörnsdóttir & Mark Wilson have collaborated in their Practice for the last 20 years.
+They conduct their international, interdisciplinary and collaborative practice from bases in the north of England and Iceland.
 With a strong research grounding, their often socially-engaged projects explore contemporary relationships between human and non-human animals in the contexts of history, culture and the environment.
-The work is installation based, using objects, text, photography, video and drawing.
+The work is installation-based, using sculptural elements, objects, text, photography, video and drawing.

 Bryndís Snæbjörnsdóttir (PhD) is Professor and MA programme director at the Iceland Academy of the Arts